 To book your cinema tickets, you can:

-Box Office: buy them at the venue (the ticket desk opens at 10:30 every day sand stays open until fifteen minutes after the start of the final film screening of the day)
+Box Office: buy them at the venue (the ticket desk opens every day and stays open until fifteen minutes after the start of the final film screening of the day)

 Telephone: book them over the telephone (see booking line number below)